 Watch two videos -- Childhood Cancer Survivorship Overview, with Gregory Reaman, MD , and Late Effects of Childhood Cancer Treatment, with Lisa Diller, MD , adapted from this content.

 There are more than 14 million cancer survivors in the United States.
 Many were diagnosed when they were younger than 21.
 During the last thirty years, improved treatments and better supportive care have helped many children survive cancer.
 Today, 76% of children and adolescents with cancer will live at least ten years or more after treatment ends.

-The most common childhood cancers are:
+The most common childhood cancers in children from 0 to 14 are:

 Read about other types of childhood cancer .

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society.

+It is important for all children who received cancer treatment to get lifelong follow-up care.
 The Children's Oncology Group (COG) has studied the physical and psychological effects that childhood cancer survivors face.
 Based on these studies, COG has created recommendations for long-term follow-up care for childhood cancer survivors at www.survivorshipguidelines.org .

 Cancer in Children